Army engineer diver: Royal Engineers and Commandos

+US Army

 Deep sea divers have been a part of the United States Army since the Spanish–American War.
 In 1898, they constructed a cofferdam around the USS Maine (ACR-1) to facilitate the ship's inspection and determine the cause of its sinking.
 Later, during World War I, Army divers built and inspected bridges, tunnels, and port facilities.

 As part of the U.S. Army Port Construction and Repair Groups, U.S. Army divers operated throughout the European and Pacific theaters during World War II.
 Divers performed salvage, demolition, pier construction, and bridging support.
 As part of the Normandy landings, U.S. Army divers participated in operations at Utah Beach.
 They were also employed in rebuilding the port of Cherbourg following its capture.
 Later they were employed to reopen the Albert Canal from Liège to Antwerp, and assisted in the construction of the first Allied railroad bridge across the Rhine River, while in the Philippines, they undertook salvage operations in various ports and rivers.

 During the Korean War, Army engineer divers worked with Port Construction Companies to build and maintain pipelines in the ports of Inchon and Pohang, and reconstruct the locks in the port of Inchon.
 Later, during the Vietnam War, Army divers constructed ship-to-shore petroleum distribution and port facilities in Cam Rahn Bay and Qui Nhon; they also constructed ammunition piers, and conducted body, helicopter and vehicle recoveries throughout the theater.

 In 1989 during Operation Just Cause, U.S. Army divers from the 536th Engineer Battalion 7th Dive Detachment performed base security at Howard Air Force Base and conducted body recover of MIA pilots and aircraft OH-58 salvage operations in the Panama Canal.